-Ankle Foot Orthosis
+Ankle Foot Orthosis (AFO)

-An AFO is an orthotic device that attaches to the lower leg and foot to control the ankle joint.
+An AFO is an orthotic device that attaches to the lower leg and foot to stabilize and control the ankle joint.
 An AFO helps to keep the ankle in a neutral position (90 degrees to the lower leg).
-It is often made of molded plastic or graphite, and fit to the patient’s lower leg (Figure 1).
+It is typically made of molded plastic or graphite and fit to the patient’s lower leg (Figure 1).
 It is often custom fit by an orthotist, although “off-the-shelf” AFOs are available.
 The orthotist can perform alterations, such as adding padding to certain areas or reshaping certain areas, to improve the fit of the AFO.
 Hinged AFOs have a hinge built into the area above the ankle to allow for upward ankle motion (dorsiflexion).

 Who may benefit from using an AFO?